 Grant Thornton Limited

-6:30am appointments available in our Calgary downtown office on Mondays and Thursdays.
+6:30am appointments available in our downtown office on Mondays and Thursdays.

 For these early appointments, take the elevator to the 11th floor and call 403-296-2984 so that someone can let you in.
 Lunch hour appointments are also available.

-Choose a Trustee such as Grant Thornton Limited.
+Choose a Licensed Insolvency Trustee such as Grant Thornton Limited.

-The Bankruptcy Trustee will help you prepare a Statement of Affairs which lists all of your assets, creditors, income, expenses, and other pertinent information.
+The Trustee will help you prepare a Statement of Affairs which lists all of your assets, creditors, income, expenses, and other pertinent information.

-After you file bankruptcy in Calgary, most creditors are no longer able to pursue you for collection of their accounts.
+After you file bankruptcy, most creditors are no longer able to pursue you for collection of their accounts.

 You may be requested to attend an interview with the Official Receiver who is a government official.

 If you have any assets which you will not be allowed to keep (see Assets you can keep in bankruptcy), you will be expected to help the Trustee sell them.

 You will report your income and expenses on a monthly basis to your Trustee.
 You may also be required to pay some money to the Calgary Trustee each month depending upon how much you earn, the size of your family and your circumstances.

-You will be automatically discharged from bankruptcy in 9 months if this is your first bankruptcy and there are no objections.
+You will be automatically discharged in 9 months if this is your first bankruptcy and there are no objections.
 You will have no further obligations for the debts covered in your bankruptcy.

 Your company, partnership, or business may also file bankruptcy or make a proposal if it meets the above requirements.

 You should be aware that any unsecured creditor to whom you owe more than $1,000 could try to force you into bankruptcy.
-This is called a petition in bankruptcy.
 In this case, the creditor must prove that you have committed an act of bankruptcy, such as not paying your bills as they came due.
-The court reviews the facts and, if the petition is allowed, issues a receiving order which places you in bankruptcy with a trustee selected by the petitioning creditor.
+The court reviews the facts and, if the petition is allowed, issues a receiving order which places you in bankruptcy with a Trustee selected by the petitioning creditor.

 No. In fact, personal bankruptcy in Alberta prevents your creditors from garnishing your wages and protects your income to ensure a reasonable standard of living.